rafasoares/cancancan-wiki/CanCan-2.0.md

 can :update, :projects, [:name, :priority]
 ```

 If you use this in combination with `load_and_authorize_resource` it will ensure that only those two attributes exist in `params[:project]` when updating the project.
+If you do this everywhere it will not be necessary to use `attr_accessible` in your models.

 You can combine this with a hash of conditions.
 For example, here the user can only update the price if the product isn't discontinued.